Only a law student can fully appreciate how difficult it is to revise for a law exam—case names and dates are just the start!

 Everybody has their own revision techniques.
 I sometimes use mind maps containing just headings as a prompt, writing down everything I know involving that topic.

 I know someone who teaches the topic to an invisible lecture hall of students, explaining each legal principle and actively discussing the issues with herself!

 Try out all the new revision techniques that friends or lecturers have told you about in first year; it’s a good time to see what works best for you.

 The final piece of advice anyone can give is to stay calm.

-The people who mark the exams aren’t devils in disguise; they do appreciate how hard it is to spend days revising and then only have three hours to give everything you can.
-Stay positive and do your best, because that’s all anyone can ask of you.
+The people who mark exams aren’t devils in disguise; they do appreciate how hard it is to spend days revising and then only have three hours to give everything you can.
+Stay positive and do your best: that’s all anyone can ask of you.